awslabs/fortuna/docs/source/methods.rst

     sequential prediction framework (e.g. time series forecasting) when the distribution of the data shifts over time.

 - **BatchMVP** `[Jung C. et al., 2022] <https://arxiv.org/pdf/2209.15145.pdf>`_
-    a conformal prediction algorithm that satisfies coverage guarantees conditioned on group membership and non-conformity thresholds.
+    A conformal prediction algorithm that satisfies coverage guarantees conditioned on group membership and non-conformity thresholds.

+- **Multicalibrate** `[Hébert-Johnson Ú. et al., 2017] <https://arxiv.org/abs/1711.08513>`_, `[Roth A., Algorithm 15] <https://www.cis.upenn.edu/~aaroth/uncertainty-notes.pdf>`_
+    Unlike standard conformal prediction methods, this algorithm returns scalar calibrated score values for each data point.
+    For example, in binary classification, it can return calibrated probabilities of predictions.
+    This method satisfies coverage guarantees conditioned on group membership and non-conformity thresholds.

 For regression: